 ICE in SIP/SDP negotiation

-Using an ICE agent, a SIP client gathers all possible candidate pairs of addresses and includes all of them in an SDP offer/answer message body for peer-to-peer media communication.
+Using an ICE agent, an SIP client gathers all possible candidate pairs of addresses and includes all of them in an SDP offer/answer message body for peer-to-peer media communication.

 The following is an example of an SDP offer for both RTP and RTCP that includes ICE attributes.
 [Color code – Blue: Local Address, Green: Server Reflexive Address resolved by STUN, and Orange: Relayed Address allocated from the TURN server] :

-And the answer of SDP offer that includes ICE attributes:
+The answer of the SDP offer that includes ICE attributes: